In our micro-zone, where vine and terroir constantly interact with each other, it is very important

 The Guyot was present in the Vapolicella but was later replaced by the Pergola Veronese which gave a higher yield per hectare.

-In our new vineyards, the Guyot system has been used.
-This system, through a denser planting of the vines, allows 4000 - 4500 vines to be planted per hectare.
+In our new vineyards, the Guyot system has been planted.
+This system allows 4000 - 4500 vines to be planted per hectare.